Hampton Court Palace & Garden Exclusive Private Tours

 Hampton Court is best-known for the palace originally built for a cardinal but commandeered by that most notorious of kings, Henry VIII.
 By clicking on this link, Tudor Highlights you can find out more about the content of the Tudor part of the tour ranging from Henry's vast Tudor kitchens to his magnificent state apartments, including the Great Hall and the eerie Haunted Gallery!

 The second palace at Hampton Court is just as grand, and just as fascinating.
 The Baroque Palace was inspired by Versailles and built for King William III, who came to England to rule jointly with his wife Mary.
 Hobnob’s Baroque Tour explores the grandeur of William’s ceremonial staircase and the splendour of his apartments -including an impressive display of weaponry and a world-class art collection, click on this link: Baroque Highlights.

 While exploring the two contrasting palaces, I bring history to life with all manner of extraordinary stories.
 The Tudor tour revels in ghosts and executions, Henry’s expanding waistline and wife-collection - and how his attempt to show the world how clever he was completely backfired!
-In William’s Walk the talk turns to assassination, bizarre court etiquette, optical illusions and how the palace nearly burned to the ground just 37 years ago.
+In William’s Walk the talk turns to assassination, bizarre court etiquette and how the palace nearly burned to the ground just 37 years ago.
 The Georgians were an odd mixture ranging from a King who disliked ceremony and kept his wife locked up in Germany to a Prince who rushed his pregnant wife to London at the dead of night when she was in the early stages of labour!
 There is royal gossip galore on this tour!!

 Children are captivated and horrified in equal measure by the tales of Henry VIII and his tyrannical rule - and how things aren’t quite as they seem in William’s apartments!